Scientific management: Soviet Union

-East Germany

 Photograph of East German machine tool builders in 1953, from the German Federal Archives.
 The workers are discussing standards specifying how each task should be done and how long it should take.

-By the 1950s, scientific management had grown dated, but its goals and practices remained attractive and were also being adopted by the German Democratic Republic as it sought to increase efficiency in its industrial sectors.
-Workers engaged in a state-planned instance of process improvement, pursuing the same goals that were contemporaneously pursued in capitalist societies, as in the Toyota Production System.

 Criticism of rigor

 Taylor believed that the scientific method of management included the calculations of exactly how much time it takes a man to do a particular task, or his rate of work.
 Critics of Taylor complained that such a calculation relies on certain arbitrary, non-scientific decisions such as what constituted the job, which men were timed, and under which conditions.
 Any of these factors are subject to change, and therefore can produce inconsistencies.
 Some dismiss so-called "scientific management" or Taylorism as pseudoscience.

 Others are critical of the representativeness of the workers Taylor selected to take his measurements.

 Variations of scientific management after Taylorism

 In the 1900s

 Taylorism was one of the first attempts to systematically treat management and process improvement as a scientific problem, and Taylor is considered a founder of modern industrial engineering.
-Taylorism may have been the first "bottom-up" method and found a lineage of successors that have many elements in common.
 Later methods took a broader approach, measuring not only productivity but quality.
-With the advancement of statistical methods, quality assurance and quality control began in the 1920s and 1930s.
+With the advancement of statistical methods, systematized quality assurance and quality control began in the 1920s and 1930s.
 During the 1940s and 1950s, the body of knowledge for doing scientific management evolved into operations management, operations research, and management cybernetics.
 In the 1980s total quality management became widely popular, growing from quality control techniques.
-In the 1990s "re-engineering" went from a simple word to a mystique.
-Today's Six Sigma and lean manufacturing could be seen as new kinds of scientific management, although their evolutionary distance from the original is so great that the comparison might be misleading.
-In particular, Shigeo Shingo, one of the originators of the Toyota Production System, believed that this system and Japanese management culture in general should be seen as a kind of scientific management.
-These newer methods are all based on systematic analysis rather than relying on tradition and rule of thumb.
+Today's Six Sigma and lean manufacturing could be seen as new kinds of scientific management.
+Newer methods are all based on systematic analysis rather than relying on tradition and rule of thumb.